An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Experiments

-We now validate the effectiveness of \textsc{garat} at transferring a policy from sim to ``real''.
-For various MuJoCo \cite{todorov2012mujoco} environments, we pretrain the agent policy $\p$ in the ungrounded simulator, collect real world data with $\pi$, use \textsc{garat} to ground the simulator, re-train the agent policy until convergence in these grounded simulators, and then evaluate mean return across 50 episodes for the updated agent policy in the ``real'' environment.
+We now validate the effectiveness of \textsc{garat} at transferring a policy from source environment to target environment.
+For various MuJoCo \cite{todorov2012mujoco} environments, we pretrain the agent policy $\p$ in the ungrounded source environment, collect target environment data with $\pi$, use \textsc{garat} to ground the source environment, re-train the agent policy until convergence in these grounded source environments, and then evaluate mean return across 50 episodes for the updated agent policy in the target environment.

 The agent policy $\p$ and action transformation policy $\pi_g$ are trained with \textsc{trpo} \cite{TRPO_algo} and \textsc{ppo} \cite{PPO_algo} respectively.
 The specific hyperparameters used are provided in Appendix \ref{expt_details}.
 We use the implementations of \textsc{trpo} and \textsc{ppo} provided in the stable-baselines library \cite{stable-baselines}.
 For every $\p_g$ update, we update the \garat{} discriminator $D_{\phi}$ once as well.
 Results here use the losses detailed in Algorithm \ref{alg}.
 However, we find that \garat{} is just as effective with other divergence measures \cite{fu2018learning, ghasemipour2019divergence, xiao2019wasserstein} (Appendix \ref{expt_details}).